Arianism: Jehovah's Witnesses

-Jehovah's Witnesses are often referred to as "modern-day Arians" or they are sometimes referred to as "semi-Arians", usually by their opponents, although Jehovah's Witnesses themselves have denied these claims.
-While there are some significant similarities in matters of doctrine, Jehovah's Witnesses differ from Arians by stating that the Son can fully know the Father (something which Arius himself denied), and by their denial of personality to the Holy Spirit.
-The original Arians also generally prayed directly to Jesus, whereas Jehovah's Witnesses exclusively worship and pray to Jehovah God (God the Father) only through Jesus the son as a mediator.
+Jehovah's Witnesses are often referred to as "modern-day Arians", usually by their opponents, although Jehovah's Witnesses themselves have denied these claims.
+Significant similarities in doctrine include the identification of the Father as the only true God and of Jesus Christ as the first creation of God and the intermediate agent in the creation of all other things.
+They also deny the personhood of the Holy Spirit, which some Arians historically affirmed.
+Jehovah's Witnesses exclusively worship and pray to God the Father, or Jehovah, only through Jesus (the Son) as a mediator.